This award is open to freshmen through seniors for semester- or year-long study in a non-Western country. Only U.S. citizens are eligible.

 - A signed Scholarship Waiver (either scanned or in hardcopy).

 - A résumé (either scanned or in hardcopy).
 Note that your nationally submitted application will not include a résumé, so make sure to incorporate this information into your essays as well.

-- A complete Boren application submitted online (no hardcopy needed).
+- Your completed online Boren application (no need to submit it).
 The online application includes all of the following components:

 - Two essays of no more than 800 words each and a study plan summary of 250 words.

-- Scanned copies of your official transcripts from all colleges attended (including community colleges).
+- Scanned copies of (unofficial) transcripts from all colleges attended (including community colleges).
 Make sure that your Illinois transcript includes both your fall semester grades and your current courses in progress.
 Freshmen are required to submit high school transcripts as well.

 - Two to three letters of recommendation submitted online through the Boren site.